robyftp/Tree/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.